-This course is an applications oriented course requiring the student to solve actual problems likely to be encountered by professionals in today's private equity market.
+This course is an applications-oriented course requiring the student to solve actual problems likely to be encountered by professionals in today's private equity market.

-Class topics will be imparted through lectures, assigned reading materials, required individual

-2022 BIDDING DRAFT_Hitscherich_Syllabus Foundations of Private Equity: Fall assignments, required written group case studies, and presentations by various private equity and legal professionals.
+Class topics will be imparted through lectures, assigned reading materials, required individual assignments, required written group case studies, and presentations by various private equity and legal professionals.
 Students will be expected to complete each of the assigned readings prior to class and consequently, be in a position to participate meaningfully in class discussions.
-Class lectures will focus on the "nuts and bolts" of the private equity practice, while practitioner presentations and student discussions will focus on the practical and real world issues associated with decision making in the context of private equity.
+Class lectures will focus on the "nuts and bolts" of the private equity practice, while practitioner presentations and student discussions will focus on the practical and real-world issues associated with decision making in the context of private equity.